julien-lafont/protoless/README.md

 [![Gitter](https://img.shields.io/gitter/room/julien-lafont/protoless.js.svg)]()

-protoless is a [Protobuf 3](https://developers.google.com/protocol-buffers/docs/proto3) serialization library in Scala for JVM, based on automatic type class derivation to perfectly fit with your models.
+protoless is a [Protobuf 3](https://developers.google.com/protocol-buffers/docs/proto3) serialization library in **Scala** for JVM, based on automatic type class derivation to perfectly fit with your models.

-The type class derivation approach allows to generate `type-safe` [Encoders](https://julien-lafont.github.io/protoless/api/io/protoless/index.html/io/protoless/Encoder.html) and [Decoders](https://julien-lafont.github.io/protoless/api/io/protoless/index.html/io/protoless/Encoder.html) for your own models, without code-generation and or requiring proto3 schema file.
+The type class derivation approach allows to generate `type-safe` [Encoders](https://julien-lafont.github.io/protoless/api/io/protoless/Decoder.html) and [Decoders](https://julien-lafont.github.io/protoless/api/io/protoless/Encoder.html) at `compile-time` for your own models, without code-generation.
 The derivation is done with [Shapeless](https://github.com/milessabin/shapeless), No macro were harmed in the making of this library.

-Schema-free doesn't imply any loss of consistency.
-If you have one, you can still validate it at `compile-time` with yours models (*not implemented yet*).
+`Schema-free` doesn't imply any loss of consistency.
+If you have one, you can still validate it at compile-time with yours models (*not implemented yet*).

 protoless is heavily inspired by awesome work made on [Circe](http://circe.io) by Travis Brown, such that their public APIs share a lot in their design.